I-Rasca/I-Rasca/README.md

-                                                                                                                                          This unique specimen comes from 🧉+🌞​
+                                                                                                                                      This unique specimen comes from🧉+🌞​